-- A. Labels: - Identify following items with specified labels fastened to equipment with screws (unless noted otherwise): - a.
-Thermostats and control panels in mechanical spaces (attach label to wall directly above or below thermostats). - b.
-Furnaces. - c.
-Condensing units. - 2.
-Engrave following data from Equipment Schedules on Drawings onto labels: - a.
-Equipment mark. - b.
-Area served. - c.
-Thermostat zone number, when different from equipment mark. - d.
+- A. Labels:

+- 1. Identify following items with specified labels fastened to equipment with screws (unless noted otherwise):

+- a.
+Air Handlers.

+- b.
+Condensing units.

+- 2. Engrave following data from Equipment Schedules on Drawings onto labels:

+- a.
+Equipment mark.

+- b.
+Area served.

+- c.
+Thermostat zone number, when different from equipment mark.

+- d.
 Panel and breaker from which unit is powered.